Greyhound racing in Ireland: Strategic Pillars

+RCÉ emphasises measurable impact, financial resilience, and strong governance as foundations of the plan.
+Oversight includes regular reporting; a six-month Industry Activity Report was announced alongside the plan’s launch to provide interim metrics.

+The Strategic Plan 2025–2029 represents a major commitment by GRI to modernise the Irish greyhound racing sector, aligning it more firmly with contemporary welfare standards, accountability, and sustainability.
+It is also intended to reinforce Ireland’s reputation globally in animal welfare and as a leader in regulatory and industry innovation in greyhound racing.

 General information

 Graded racing

 This is any minor race staged at a track, with prize money varying widely.
 This kind of racing is the most common at the various stadia.

 Racing jacket colours

 Greyhound racing in Ireland has a standard colour scheme (the same as in the UK).